 Help the disability determination process move more smoothly and quickly by providing assistance to SSA and DDS;

 Seek approval on initial applications, avoiding the need for lengthy appeals.

-The California Institute for Behavioral Health Solutions, in partnership with Tuolumne County Behavioral Health Department recently received an award for the Improving Health in Rural Counties grant by the Centene Foundation for Quality Healthcare.
+In January of 2016, The California Institute for Behavioral Health Solutions, in partnership with Tuolumne County Behavioral Health Department received a two-year grant award through the Improving Health in Rural Counties Program from the Centene Foundation for Quality Healthcare.
 The grant funds the development and implementation of the Tuolumne SOAR Collaborative (TSC), a multi-agency collaborative working to ensure timely access to income, health insurance and transitional housing for individuals with a disabling mental illness or co-occurring disorder who are homeless or at-risk of becoming homeless.